magic-wormhole/magic-wormhole-protocols/file-transfer-v2.md

 Both sides must support and use Dilation (see `dilation-protocol.md`).

+Any all-caps words ("MAY", "MUST", etc) follow RFC2119 conventions.

 ## Overview and Features

 We describe a flexible, "session"-based approach to file transfer allowing either side to offer files to send (while the other side may accept or reject each offer).
-Either side may terminate the transfer session.
+Either side MAY terminate the transfer session.

 File are sent individually, with no dependency on zip or other archive formats.